alexbie98/fedavg/README.md

-# FedAvg
+# PyTorch implementation of Federated Averaging (FedAvg)

-PyTorch implementation of federated learning
+See "Communication-Efficient Learning of Deep Networks from Decentralized Data"